arachnetech/homebridge-mqttthing/docs/Configuration.md

 `getName` - Topic that may be published to send HomeKit the name of the accessory (optional).
 HomeKit doesn't show name changes dynamically, so it's generally simpler just to configure the name with `name`.

 `getOnline` - Topic that may be published to tell homebridge-mqttthing whether or not the accessory is online (optional).
 This is a Boolean value (see below) intended to be published as false by the MQTT Last Will and Testament (LWT) feature in order to notify homebridge-mqttthing that the accessory is offline.
 Accessories using this feature must also publish an online true status when available.
+The "not responding" state is not updated immediately.
+This feature is a little hack... but there is no other possibility to achieve anything similar.
+It will be visible after closing and reopening the App or sometimes by switching the room view.
+The trick is to respond to a get request from the App with an exception.
+But this is only possible when there is a get request.

 `getBatteryLevel` - Topic that may be published by an accessory to indicate its current battery level, from 0 to 100 (optional).